luyadev/luya/docs/guide/app-blocks.md

 ## Create a new block

-> use `./vendor/bin/luya cms/block/create` console command to generate a Block.
+> Use `./vendor/bin/luya cms/block/create` console command to generate a block.

 You can add blocks to your application or to a module.
 In either case, the folder where the blocks are stored must be named as **blocks**.
 Additionally blocks should have the suffix `Block` in their filename.

-For example, we create a Block `TextTransformBlock` and store it in `app/blocks` or `app/modules/yourmodule/blocks`.
+For example, we create a block `TextTransformBlock` and store it in `app/blocks` or `app/modules/yourmodule/blocks`.

 This is how the `TextTransformBlock` could look like in your code: